pavelraiden/noktvrn_ai_artist/artist_evolution/README.md

     *   `apply_evolution_rules()`: Modifies the artist's profile (e.g., adds/removes keywords) based on the identified trends.
 Contains example rules.
     *   `evolve_artist()`: Main function that fetches the artist profile, retrieves performance data for their releases, analyzes trends, applies rules, updates the profile (via placeholder `artist_profile_manager`), and logs the change using `artist_progression_db_service`.
 *   `style_adaptor.py`: Translates the evolved artist profile into concrete parameters for content generation.
-    *   `adapt_generation_parameters()`: Takes the artist profile and generates specific modifiers for Suno prompts, Luma style references, and stock video search keywords.
+    *   `adapt_generation_parameters()`: Takes the artist profile and generates specific modifiers for Suno prompts and stock video search keywords.
 *   `artist_progression_db_service.py`: Manages the logging of evolution events to the database.
     *   `apply_progression_schema()`: Applies the `artist_progression_log.sql` schema.
     *   `add_progression_log_entry()`: Inserts a record detailing the evolution event, the trigger (performance summary), and a snapshot of the profile after the change.